TailoredAgents/JoslynAi/docs/RENDER_CREDENTIALS.md

 ## Secrets: How to Choose and Store

 - Use a password manager to generate random values (32-64 bytes, base64url) for: `NEXTAUTH_SECRET`, `JWT_SECRET`/`API_JWT_SECRET`, `ADMIN_API_KEY`, `INTERNAL_API_KEY`.
+- Document a rotation cadence (at least quarterly) for every shared secret and log the date of the last rotate.
 - Store them as Render “Secret Files” or Environment Variables; avoid committing any secrets to the repo.
 - For shared secrets (`INTERNAL_API_KEY`), define them once and reference from both API and Worker.
 Do not use `fromService` for secrets that must be identical across services.